aryan1625/ai-buddy/README.md

 - 🔥 Real-time Chat UI with Streaming
 - 🧠 Memory backed by Redis & LangChain
 - 📚 RAG (Retrieval-Augmented Generation) using Pinecone
-- 🔐 Secure access to your local LLM via `ngrok` + token auth
+- 🔐 Use of Local open source Ollama server to use models like llama2 and mistral
-- 🧑‍🤝‍🧑 Create multiple AI companions (with database persistence using Prisma & PlanetScale)
+- 🧑‍🤝‍🧑 Create multiple AI companions (with database persistence using Prisma & Supabase)
 - ☁️ Vercel deployment-friendly with secure local inference

 ---